denten-books/plain-text/40-screen.md

 recording resolution that together with the distinctive video color profile and audio aberration signatures give rise to what viewers perceive as that "cheap video" "soap opera" look.
-By inserting extra frames into the moving image, modern televisions in effect alter the apparently expensive, slow format to match its faster, cheaper video equivalent.
+By inserting extra frames into the moving image, modern televisions in effect alter the apparently expensive, discrete, slow film format to match its faster, more continuous, and cheaper video alternative.
 The net improvement in sampling degrades the perceived quality of the original.
-The motion may be smoother, but it begins to looks unnatural, in that it subtly differs from the acculturated practice.
+The motion may be smoother, but it looks unnatural, in that it subtly differs from acculturated practice.
 It gives the eye too much detail.
-Minutiae of costume and makeup become much more readily apparent, breaking the spell of acting and dissolving the fourth wall.[^ln3-wall]

-[^ln3-wall]: It would be interesting to try to create the reverse effect by reducing the fidelity of a "cheap" soap opera video feed to the more "expensive" look of film shot at 24 frames per second.
+Minutiae of costume and makeup, previously hidden by the low sampling quality of film, become more readily apparent.
+An actor's micro-movements and expressions, not usually perceptible to the eye, come to fore and highlight the contrivance of the proceedings.
+The extrapolated detail breaks the spell of acting.[^ln3-wall]

-The soap opera effect undercuts some of our most ingrained intuitions about the analog--digital divide.
+The soap opera effect again undercuts some of our most ingrained intuitions about the analog--digital divide.

 First, it challenges the easy equivalence between "digital" and "discrete" properties of the medium so often found in critical literature.
 According to accepted intuitions, film (the more discrete format of representation) more closely approaches the analog (continuous) nature of observed phenomenon, despite being the more fragmentary medium.
-Under closer examination, however, it reveals itself to be more digital than digital video, particularly if we take "digital" to mean "discrete" and "differentiated."
-The incongruity between detailed material contexts of perception and theoretical speculation points to a confusion in the common terms.
-Since screens play a key part in the reception of all "digital" media, film and text, we must carefully peel apart the layers of the visible image to reveal the mechanics of projection.
+Under closer examination, however, it reveals itself to be more the more digital medium than digital video, if we take "digital" to mean "discrete" and "differentiated."
+The incongruity between theory and practice points to a confusion in terms.
+Since screens play a key part in the reception of all "digital" media, film and text, we must carefully peel apart the layers of the visible image to reveal its physics: both in projection and perception.

 Second, it seems that the material properties involved in our understanding of "digital" and "analog" formats are also implicated in higher-level functions